 Insert Variable Data Fields Into A Postalytics Template

 Variable Data is considered an advanced personalization technique by direct mail marketers.
+Postalytics makes it easy to insert variable data into online direct mail templates.

 It very efficiently enables marketers to use data collected in lists or CRM’s to personalize each postcard or letter – without requiring a custom effort.